Bubble Watch: Who's trending toward the field of 68?

 Work to do

-Consider the Bears an aberrantly strong "work to do."
-If Makai Mason, King McClure and and Mark Vital keep doing what they're doing (mostly, 3s, 3s and offensive boards, respectively), Baylor could see its projected seed climb, rapidly, from its present 9-10 range.
-If there's an explanation for why the Big 12's co-leader isn't getting more present-tense bracket (or AP top 25) love, well, Quad 4 losses against Texas Southern and Stephen F. Austin certainly aren't helping matters.
+The Bears are coming off their worst margin of defeat of the conference season, a 12-point loss at Texas.
+Even so, Scott Drew's team is still lurking right behind Kansas State in the conference race.
+If BU stays this close to the top of the league, its seed could rise significantly from its present 9-10 range.
+In short, Baylor has come a long way since suffering Quad 4 losses to Texas Southern and Stephen F. Austin. (updated: 2/7)

-Put an asterisk by that 4-5 record in Big 12 play, because Shaka Smart's guys have actually recorded a better per-possession scoring margin against conference opponents than has Kansas.
+If there's a 5-5 team in major-conference play that's being overlooked, it might be Texas.
 The perimeter-oriented Longhorns are riding Kerwin Roach and the rim defense of Jaxson Hayes.
-That's a good combination on paper, one that, presumably, will translate into more wins and a more solid bracket status than UT's current "in, but don't mess it up" perch.
+That's a good combination on paper -- one that will presumably translate into more wins and a more solid bracket status than Texas' current "in, but don't mess it up" perch. (updated: 2/7)

-The Horned Frogs are trying to straddle two increasingly divergent tracks.
-On the one hand, TCU's a solid middle seed in mock brackets, with victories over Baylor, Texas and Florida to its credit.
-On the other hand, Jamie Dixon's team just got absolutely hammered by the aforementioned Bears in the rematch and has now lost five of its past eight games.
-One of these tracks is going to drop away.
-Either the Frogs will start playing better, or the "solid middle seed" bit will be a memory.
+The Horned Frogs needed a buzzer-beater from JD Miller to beat Oklahoma State in Fort Worth.
+That stopped a bad loss in its tracks, but TCU is still under .500 (4-5) in Big 12 play.
+True, this is a team that's showing up as a solid middle seed in the brackets, with wins over Baylor, Texas and Florida to its credit.
+On the other hand, Jamie Dixon's group is allowing conference opponents to hit 54 percent of their 2s.
+Either the Frogs will start playing better, or the "solid middle seed" bit will be a memory. (updated: 2/7)

 Big East